george24601/notes/ops/prom/q.md

 the number of HTTP requests as measured over the last 5 minutes, per time series in the range vector: increase(http_requests_total{job="api-server"}[5m])

+All of these metrics are scraped from exporters.
+Prometheus scrapes these metrics at regular intervals.
+The setting for when the intervals should occur is specified by the scrape_interval in the prometheus.yaml config.
+Most scrape intervals are 30s.
+This means that every 30s, there will be a new data point with a new timestamp.
+The value may or may not have changed, but at every scrape_interval, there will be a new datapoint.

+rate() - calculates the per-second average rate of increase of the time series in the range vector over the whole range.

+increase() - calculates the increase in the time series per the time range selected.
+It’s basically rate multiplied by the number of seconds in the time range selector.

+The general rule for choosing the range is that it should be at least 4x the scrape interval.
+This is to allow for various races, and to be resilient to a failed scrape.

+Increase Of Http_requests_total Averaged Over The Last 5 Minutes. rate(http_requests_total[5m])